ansu555/Algorand_prototype-v0.0.1/README.md

 ### 3. For the Project Founder: A Fair & Secure Token Launch
 * **The Persona:** Elena, a developer with a new GameFi project on Algorand, has a utility token ($GAME) but limited capital and wants to avoid the pitfalls of traditional launches.
 * **The Problem:** IDOs are often dominated by bots, and creating a liquidity pool requires significant upfront capital, exposing the project to immediate volatility.
 Elena needs to distribute her token fairly, build liquidity, and attract a real community.
-* **The Solution:** Elena uses the **WaveBreak Token Launchpad**.
+* **The Solution:** Elena uses the ** Token Launchpad**.
 She configures a bonding curve for fair price discovery, while anti-bot protections and vesting schedules help build a genuine community.
 When the funding target is met, the platform automatically creates and locks the DEX liquidity pool, securing her project's foundation.

 ### 4. For the Sophisticated Trader: Automated Arbitrage
 * **The Persona:** Kenji, a sophisticated trader who profits from small price differences for the same asset across different DEXs.